Original airdate: Aug, 1, 1997

 • Kevin’s story about the naming of the show is completely wrong in almost every respect, or at least it is almost totally at odds with the explanation Joel has given.

-• I will say that this show is very nicely edited.
+• I will say that this show is very well edited, and the clips from the show are well chosen.

 • Apparently the show has won “numerous awards.”
 Really?

-• Among those interviewed is BBI staffer Jill Roozenboom, who I don’t think lasted until the end of season 8.
+• Among those interviewed is then-BBI staffer Jill Roozenboom, who I don’t think lasted until the end of season 8.

 • Interestingly, there is no credit for the narrator.
 Anybody know who it is?